riccardopdev/authentication-examples/node-react-authentication/README.md

 This project uses React, JavaScript and NodeJS as its core technologies.

 **client**
-The client is a React app featuring a page with a form to submit requests to the server's endpoints.
-It uses JavaScript's `fetch` API to send requests and passes the user's credentials stored in a cookie as a sessionId to submit `POST` and `GET` requests to the server.
+WIP: to be developed using React.
+This will be a React page which allows registration of new users and login of existing users.

 **server**
+WIP: to be developed using NodeJS and Express.
-The server is a NodeJS and express app that implements two endpoints:
+The server will be a NodeJS and Express app that implements different endpoints that allow users to register and login.

-- /login: Accepts `POST` requests to submit authentication.
-- /adminData: Accepts `GET` requests to retrieve data for an authenticated admin user.

 ### Git management <a name="git-management"></a>